Hook flash

-On analog telephone lines with special services, a flash or register-recall signal is used to control functions on the public telephone exchange, PBX or VoIP ATA.
+On analog telephone lines with special services, a flash or register-recall signal is a brief disconnection of the local loop circuit, used to control functions on the public telephone exchange, PBX or VoIP ATA.

-The term "register-recall" in Europe refers to sending a discrete signal to alert the "register" — the logical system controlling a telephone exchange, that it should accept commands from the end user in the middle of a call.
-The register was normally disconnected from the circuit once a call was setup.
+The term "register-recall" in Europe refers to sending a discrete signal to alert the "register"the logical system controlling a telephone exchange, that it should accept commands from the end user in the middle of a call.
+The register was normally disconnected from the circuit once a call was set up.

 In contemporary telephone systems, the functions of the register are carried out by software and computer hardware, but in previous generations of electromechanical exchanges, using technology such as crossbar or reed relay, the register was often a system of analog electronics or even relay logic.

-The term "flash" or "hook flash" is commonly used in North America, while in Europe a similar signal is referred to as a register-recall or more commonly "Recall" or simply the "R" button.
-These signals perform similar functions, but are not necessarily identical.
+The terms flash and hook flash are commonly used in North America, while in Europe a similar signal is referred to as a register-recall or, more commonly, recall or simply the "R" button.
+These signals perform similar functions but are not necessarily identical.

-The flash signal briefly disconnects the local loop circuit by momentarily depressing the hook switch or using a dedicated button.
-In systems influenced by American standards, the switching system will accept quite a long disconnection time, within a duration between 300 ms and 1000 ms, typical of a manual hook flash.
+The flash signal is obtained by momentarily depressing the hook switch, by pressing a dedicated button, or by any other means such as software control.
+In systems influenced by American standards, the switching system will accept quite a long disconnection time, with a duration between 300 ms and 1000 ms, typical of a manual hook flash.
 In most systems based on European standards, a precisely defined loop disconnect pulse is used, typically 100 ms or 120 ms in duration, similar to a single pulse on a pulse dialing telephone.
-These systems are similar, but may be mutually incompatible.
+These systems are similar but may be mutually incompatible.

 The longer flash time programmed on a North American telephone, or a manual hook flash, may cause a European switch to clear the line, while a short pulse from a European phone may be ignored by a North American switching system.
 Many modern telephones, sold across multiple markets, allow the end user to define the flash time in software or with a switch setting.
 For example, some devices allow this to be set between 90 ms and 1000 ms. This means that the phone can be configured to be used with various public PSTN networks, PABX and business systems, or devices like analog telephone adaptors (ATAs) used for connecting simple analog telephones to Voice over IP (VoIP) services.